Wizkiller96/WizBot/docs/md/medusa/creating-a-medusa.md

     - `mkdir example_medusa `
     - `cd example_medusa`

-- Install nadeko-medusa template
+- Install wiz-medusa template
-    - `dotnet new install nadeko-medusa`
+    - `dotnet new install wiz-medusa`

-- Make a new Nadeko Medusa project
+- Make a new Wiz Medusa project
-    - `dotnet new nadeko-medusa`
+    - `dotnet new wiz-medusa`

 ## Build it

-- Build your Medusa into a dll that Nadeko can load.
+- Build your Medusa into a dll that Wiz can load.
 In your terminal, type:
     - `dotnet publish -o bin/medusae/example_medusa /p:DebugType=embedded`

 - Done.
 You can now try it out in action.

 ## Try it out

-- Copy the `bin/medusae/example_medusa` folder into your NadekoBot's `data/medusae/` folder.
-(Nadeko version 4.1.0+)
+- Copy the `bin/medusae/example_medusa` folder into your WizBot's `data/medusae/` folder.
+(WizBot version 4.1.0+)

 - Load it with `.meload example_medusa`